 🎟️ More info here.

-19. Mantegna: The Triumphs of Caesar, National Gallery
+17. Mantegna: The Triumphs of Caesar at The National Gallery (Until 2026)

 Considered to be among the finest achievements in Italian Renaissance art, a total of nine exquisite canvases were painted by legendary artist Andrea Mantegna in the late 15th and early 16th centuries.
-For the first time ever, six of them are leaving their Royal palace abode, the UNESCO-listed Hampton Court, while the Mantegna Gallery is under renovations.
-This means dear reader that you can get to see them with zone one – in none other than the National Gallery we might add – plus, it’s free to enter!
+For the first time, six of them have left their Royal palace abode, the UNESCO-listed Hampton Court, while the Mantegna Gallery is under renovations.
+This means you can now see them in zone one, in none other than the National Gallery we might add, for free!
 Win, win.

 📍 The National Gallery, Trafalgar Square, London, WC2N 5DN.